JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 A full DevContainer setup guide can be found [here](https://code.visualstudio.com/docs/remote/containers#_getting-started).

-The DevContainer in this repository is configured specifically for Go and installs additional packages and Visual Studio Code extensions to make developing Go a bit nicer.
+The DevContainer in this repository is configured specifically for `Go` and installs additional packages and Visual Studio Code extensions to make developing `Go` a bit nicer.

 Sample DevContainers for other languages can be found [here](https://github.com/microsoft/vscode-dev-containers/tree/master/containers).

 ### Semantic-Release

-Semantic-release is highly configurable and offers handy plugins to fit your projects needs!
+[Semantic-release](https://github.com/semantic-release/semantic-release) is highly configurable and offers handy plugins to fit your project needs!

 Found in [package.json](package.json) you'll find our semantic-release's configuration.
-Below is an example:
+Below is an example of what we have:

 ```json
 {